All Cycling Answers

 Bike-specific features

-Cyclesite has purpose-built features for cyclists: frame size filters, groupset and component details, bike-specific categories (road, MTB, gravel, hybrid, e-bike), and sold-price valuations from real transactions. eBay uses generic product categories that don't capture cycling-specific attributes.
+Cyclesite has purpose-built features for cyclists: frame size filters, groupset and component details, bike-specific categories (road, MTB, gravel, hybrid, e-bike), and market-price valuations from real UK market data. eBay uses generic product categories that don't capture cycling-specific attributes.

 Cyclesite vs eBay for bikes (2026)